SECEF/python-idmefv2/README.rst

 ..  sourcecode:: python

-    from idmef import Message, SerializedMessage
+    from idmefv2 import Message, SerializedMessage

     # Instantiate a SerializedMessage based on the received data.
     # The first argument specifies the MIME content type for the data.